BIGJRA/BIGJRA.github.io/rejuv.md

     the red switch.

--   As Aelita, go all the way to the right, across the red and purple bridges until you can’t go further.
+-   As Aelita, go all the way to the right, across the red and purple bridges until you can't go further.

 -   As MC, head up past the red bridge and wait there.

--   As Ren, head all the way to the left until you can’t go further.
+-   As Ren, head all the way to the left until you can't go further.

 -   Finally, as MC go up and rendezvous!

-Head up and follow the path… after another scene, it’s time for another mech battle!!!!!
+Head up and follow the path… after another scene, it's time for another mech battle!!!!!

 Luckily this is the same deal as before, I guided Allen to victory by